Venomous fish spotted off Pembrokeshire coast

 The only venomous fish to be found in the British waters has been spotted off the shores of Pembrokeshire.

-The Lesser Weaver was discovered on Friday, August 5 by coastal forager Craig Evans as he carried out an extreme low tide foraging course off south Pembrokeshire.
+The Lesser Weaver was discovered on Friday, August 5 by coastal forager Craig Evans as he carried out an extreme low tide foraging course in Saundersfoot Bay.

 “It was a very small Lesser Weever but if you stand on it or touch it with your hand, it will inject a neuro toxin into you that causes excruciating pain,” said Craig Evans.